 Two models of client are available.
 The thin-client is a small desktop device, while the workstation is a larger tower PC.
-The workstation has a more powerful CPU than the thin-client, and an internal GPU card.
-The workstation is recommended for users who need to run local analysis regularly, or who are developing GPU code.
+The workstation has a more powerful CPU than the thin-client.
+The workstation is recommended for users who need to run local analysis regularly, or those who are developing GPU code.

 Both systems run Redhat 6.
 This is the same environment running on the cluster.
 All software available on the BioHPC cluster can be used on the clients, which are ideal for developing and testing code and analysis workflows.

 They have direct access to the cluster's file system over the campus 10GB network.
 You can access your home, project and other shared directories within the GUI interface.
 This makes transfering files to other BioHPC users fast and easy.